 - AFRI 1360 Africana Studies: Knowledge, Texts and Methodology–Senior Capstone Seminar (Spring ONLY)

-The Department also encourages the acquisition of language competencies, in addition to English, which are spoken in Africa and the Diaspora.
-Since no continental African language is currently offered at Brown, concentrators who study abroad and acquire certified competency in any African language are welcome to petition the department for competency credit.
+The Department also encourages the acquisition of language competencies, in addition to English, which are spoken in Africa and the diaspora.
+Since no continental African language is permanently offered at Brown (to date), concentrators who study abroad and acquire certified competency in any African language are welcome to petition the department for competency credit.

-For more information about the concentration, please contact Professor Lundy Braun, Director of Undergraduate Studies.
+For more information about the concentration, please contact the Director of Undergraduate Studies.

-Africana Studies' concentrators with outstanding records may be admitted to the department's Honors Program.
+Africana Studies’ concentrators with outstanding academic records (demonstration of excellent research and writing skills from course selections to grades) may be admitted to the department’s Honors Program.

-For students completing graduation requirements by the end of Semester I (Fall), a first complete draft of the thesis should be completed by November 10, 2016.
-Final drafts must be submitted by December 1, 2016.
-For students completing graduation requirements by Semester II (Spring), the first complete draft of the thesis should be submitted by March 14, 2017.
-The final draft of the thesis should be submitted by April 20, 2017.
-Students must submit bound copies of the final thesis to the department and to each of the readers, along with an electronic copy of the completed thesis to Ms. Deborah Bowen.
-All students will present their thesis projects to the Department of Africana Studies on the last Friday of April at a time to be determined.
+For students completing graduation requirements by the end of Semester I (Fall), a first complete draft of the thesis should be completed by the last Friday in October.
+Final drafts must be submitted by the last Friday in November.
+For students completing graduation requirements by Semester II (Spring), a first complete draft of the thesis should be submitted by the last Friday in February.
+The final draft of the thesis should be submitted by the last Friday in March.
+Students must submit bound copies of the final thesis to the department and to each of their readers, along with an electronic copy of the completed thesis to the Academic Department Manager.
+All students are expected to formally present their thesis projects in the Department of Africana Studies in early April at a time to be determined.
 After this presentation, a department committee will make recommendations for honors to the Director of Undergraduate Studies and students will receive notification of the recommendation.